RekerLab/TuNa-AI/README.md

 2. A custom license with Duke University, for commercial use or uses without the GPLv2 license restrictions.

 ## Citation
-If you find this work or code useful, please cite our [ACS Nano paper](https://pubs.acs.org/doi/10.1021/acsnano.5c09066):
+If you find this work or code useful, please cite our [ACS Nano paper](https://pubs.acs.org/doi/10.1021/acsnano.5c09066).
-Zilu Zhang, Yan Xiang, Joe Laforet Jr., Ivan Spasojevic, Ping Fan, Ava Heffernan, Christine E. Eyler, Kris C. Wood, Zachary C. Hartman, and Daniel Reker
-ACS Nano 2025 19 (37), 33288-33296
-DOI: 10.1021/acsnano.5c09066